balbasty/matlab-runtime/README.md

 to not be correctly loaded).
 For example, `mwpython` crashes when importing `scipy.sparse`.

-Instead, we provide our own wrapper, `mwpython2`, which is automatically installed with this package.
+Instead, we provide our own wrapper, `mpython`, which is automatically installed with this package.
 It does solve the conda environement issue.

-That said, the `matplotlib` package still cannot be used with this wrapper (nor can it be used with `mwpython`).
+That said, the `matplotlib` package still cannot be used with this wrapper (nor can it be used with MATLAB's `mwpython`).

 #### Jupyter + libcrypto